szermatt/emacs-bash-completion/README.md

 ## CONTRIBUTING

-To report bugs, features or even to ask questions, please open an [issue](https://github.com/szermatt/emacs-bash-completion/issues).
-To contribute code or documentation, please open a [pull request](https://github.com/szermatt/emacs-bash-completion/pulls).
+To report bugs, features or even to ask questions, please open an [issue][issues].
+To contribute code or documentation, please open a [pull request][pull-requests].

 See [CONTRIBUTING.md](CONTRIBUTING.md) for more details.